 Are you dealing with chronic pain?
-Whether you’re dealing with ongoing aches, pains, stiffness and tightness of your muscles in your neck, back, arms, or legs, intramuscular stimulation, also known as IMS therapy, is an effective treatment.
-During an IMS treatment, we assess your specific anatomy and discuss particular points of discomfort to determine the optimal positioning of needles for treatment.
+Whether you’re dealing with ongoing aches, pains, stiffness and tightness of the muscles in your neck, back, arms or legs, intramuscular stimulation (IMS), also known as Trigger Point Needling, is an effective treatment.
+During an IMS appointment, we will discuss your condition and symptoms and perform a thorough assessment to determine the proper IMS treatment protocol.

 If you’re ready to try intramuscular stimulation therapy, contact us today to book your appointment.